 - Open: This configuration is the default IB mode for all existing groups that were provisioned before information barriers were enabled.
 In this mode, there are no IB policies applicable.

-- Implicit: This configuration is the default IB mode when a Team is provisioned after enabling Information barriers.
+- Implicit: This configuration is the default IB mode when a Team is provisioned after enabling information barriers.
 Implicit mode allows you to add all compatible users in the group.

 - Owner Moderated: This mode is set on a team when you want to allow collaboration between incompatible segment users that are moderated by the owner.
 The team owner can add new members per their IB policy.

 Teams created before activating an information barrier policy in your tenant are automatically set to Open mode by default.
 Once you activate IB policies on your tenant, you're required to update mode of your existing teams to Implicit to ensure that existing teams are IB-compliant.
 For more information about updating modes, see Change information barriers modes with a PowerShell script.

 Use the Set-UnifiedGroup cmdlet with the InformationBarrierMode parameter that corresponds to the mode you want to use for your segments.
 Allowed list of values for the InformationBarrierMode parameter are Open, Implicit, and Owner Moderated.

-For example, to configure the Implicit mode for a Microsoft 365 Group, you'll use the following PowerShell command:
+For example, to configure the Implicit mode for a Microsoft 365 group, you'll use the following PowerShell command:

 Set-UnifiedGroup -InformationBarrierMode Implicit